 h.
 Notice.
 Notice to PPT will be given in writing, addressed to Park Place Technologies, 5910 Landerbrook Drive, Mayfield Heights, OH 44124-6500, USA, Attention: Office of General Counsel.
 Notice to Customer will be given in writing, addressed to Customer at the address set forth in the applicable SOW or the last known address of Customer.
 Notice will be deemed given at the time it is delivered or presented for delivery to the addressee listed above.

 10. Non-Solicitation.
-Each party hereto acknowledges and agrees that during the Term and for one (1) year after termination or expiration of this Agreement, neither party will hire or solicit to hire the other party’s employees, contractors, or agents without the other party’s prior written consent, excluding solicitation or hiring by means of general employment advertising or postings.
+Customer acknowledges and agrees that during the Term and for one (1) year after termination of this Agreement, it will not hire or solicit to hire any of PPT’s employees, contractors, or agents directly servicing Customer during the Term without PPT’s prior written consent, excluding solicitation or hiring by means of general employment advertising or postings.

 11. Counterparts.
 This Agreement may be signed in one or more counterparts, each of which shall be deemed a duplicate original, binding on the parties hereto notwithstanding that the parties are not signatory to the original or the same counterpart.
 Counterpart signatures of this Agreement that are manually signed and delivered by PDF transmission; by a uniquely, marked computer-generated signature; or by other electronic methods, will be deemed to constitute signed original counterparts hereof and will bind the parties signing and delivering in such manner and will be the same as the delivery of an original.